MarcusVNT/MarcusVNT/README.md

 <h1>Hello World!
 I'm Marcus Vinícius</h1>

 <h2>About Me:</h2>
-      <p margin-botton="8px">Hi, I’m Marcus Vinícius, a 29-year-old technology enthusiast from Barbacena, Minas Gerais.
-Currently, I am treading my path in the area of Software Engineering at the renowned institution Estácio de Sá.
-My passion for programming and innovation led me to focus on mobile app development.
-I believe that every line of code written is an opportunity to turn ideas into reality, and I am committed to deepening my knowledge in this exciting field.
-I look forward to contributing to the creation of solutions that simplify and enrich people’s lives through technology.
-Let’s go together on the journey to build an exciting digital future!</p>
+      <p margin-botton="8px">Hi, I'm Marcus Vinícius, a 29-year-old technology enthusiast from Barbacena, Minas Gerais.
+I'm currently studying Software Engineering at the renowned Estácio de Sá institution.
+My passion for programming and innovation led me to focus on front-end and mobile development.
+I believe that every line of code written is an opportunity to turn ideas into reality, and I am committed to deepening my knowledge in this exciting area.
+I look forward to contributing to the creation of solutions that simplify and enrich people's lives through technology.
+Let's go on the journey together to build an exciting digital future!</p>
      <div align="center"><img src="https://github.com/SP-XD/SP-XD/blob/main/images/dev-working_rounded.gif?raw=true" href="https://github.com/sp-xd" alt="CoDiNg RocKs"  width="40%"/><br></div>
 <hr>
 <h2>Connect With Me:</h2>